rahul-gharat/dronahq-docs/docs/control-editor-ide/basics.md

         return true;
   };
   this.setValue = function (obj) {
-      //Your control will get data from Studio here. let $valueWrapper = this.$el.find('.label');
+      //Your control will get data from DronaHQ here. let $valueWrapper = this.$el.find('.label');
       if(obj){
           $valueWrapper.text(obj);